BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-05-learning-from-failure-startup-lessons.md

   - Frankfurt
   - Giessen
   - Alexandra
-summary: Jens recounts how he struggled with learning programming after being encouraged by a boss to move beyond server administration.
-Perl made no sense to him, and he temporarily gave up on becoming a developer.
-Stefan reflects on how many great engineers, including those at WunderGraph, are self-taught—despite his own CS degree.
-Jens then describes how a new relationship and a partnership with a business psychology classmate led to founding his first startup, marking the next pivot in his journey.
+summary: Jens recalls being encouraged by a boss to learn programming but struggling with Perl to the point of giving up.
+Stefan comments on how many exceptional engineers are self-taught, framing Jens’ journey as proof.
+Jens then describes meeting Alexandra, his future wife, and starting a company with her and a classmate, marking his first step into entrepreneurship despite limited technical skills
 ---